Moz Local vs Yext

 Cost-per-location analysis strongly favors Moz Local for businesses under 100 locations.
 Yext becomes more cost-effective only for enterprises managing 500+ locations with heavy API integration requirements.

-Moz Local vs Yext: Enterprise and Multi-Location support
+Moz Local vs Yext: Enterprise and multi-location support

 This is where the platforms diverge most dramatically.
 Yext was engineered for Fortune 500 companies managing thousands of locations across geographies and business units.